kubernetes/community/sig-docs/localization-subproject/README.md

 Some recommended skills for localization leads include,
 * Excellent written and verbal skills in the given language.
 * Experience with the kubernetes/website repo localization [branching strategy](https://kubernetes.io/docs/contribute/localization/#branching-strategy).
 * Experience reviewing English language PRs to develop an understanding the review processes and repo structure.
-Its recommended that leaders participate in the SIG Docs [PR Wrangler Shadow Program](https://kubernetes.io/docs/contribute/participate/pr-wranglers/#pr-wrangler-shadow-program).
+It is recommended that leaders participate in the SIG Docs [PR Wrangler Shadow Program](https://kubernetes.io/docs/contribute/participate/pr-wranglers/#pr-wrangler-shadow-program).

 ## Localization processes